PavriLab/hicer-nf/possibilities/README.md

 In addition to this, the `chromplotter.ipynb` contains a view utility function (including examples to plot chromosomes directly from `mcool` files.

 ## Performing clustering of bins using a Gaussian HMM
-We can perform clustering as described using a Gaussian HMM.
+We perform clustering of Hi-C interchromosomal Hi-C contacts as described by [Rao et al. 2014](https://www.cell.com/cell/fulltext/S0092-8674(14)01497-4) using a Gaussian HMM.
 This can be done with the `performClustering.py` utility which takes a genome-wide KR-normalized matrix, transforms it into a clustering matrix as described and trains a Gaussian HMM to infer a segmentation of the genome for different numbers of clusters.
 A usual command to invoke the clustering would be as follows:

 ```bash
 performClustering.py -m CH12_HiC_SRA.mcool::resolutions/200000 \